JuyanAzhang/product-guidelines/README.md

 # product-guidelines
 A collection of product guidelines:

-1. Learned the hard way.
+1. Learned through direct experience.
 2. Designed to stand the test of time.
 3. Structured to be easy to follow and implement.